How Much Deep Sleep Do You Need? - Tips For Getting More

 - REM helps the body transition into wakefulness, which leads into the next sleep cycle.

 All of that is incredibly important, but what REM sleep doesn’t do is rejuvenate the body as deep sleep does.
+Nonetheless, getting enough REM sleep and deep sleep are both necessary for healthy sleep.

 The Average Person’s Sleep Needs